Tom’s Cycle Touring & Bikepacking Kit List

 If I’m riding solo, I usually take a 2‑berth MSR Hubba Hubba (direct / Amazon / Go Outdoors / Alpine Trek / REI / MEC / eBay*).
 Mine’s a 2014 model and I’m only just starting to consider replacing it.

-If my wife is along for the ride, we’ll pack our 2010-series 3‑berth MSR Mutha Hubba HP.
-The 2023 equivalent is known as the MSR Hubba Hubba 3P (direct / Amazon / Alpine Trek / REI / MEC / eBay).
-It’s 14 years old and still going.
+If my wife is along for the ride, we’ll pack our 3‑berth MSR Mutha Hubba HP.
+Today’s equivalent is the MSR Hubba Hubba 3P (direct / Amazon / Alpine Trek / REI / MEC / eBay).
+Ours is 14 years old and going strong.

-For minimalist bikepacking I’ve been using the British-designed Terra Nova Starlite 2 (my review / use TOMA20 for 20% off when bought direct / Amazon UK / eBay).
+For minimalist bikepacking I’ve been using the British-designed Terra Nova Starlite 2 (my review / use TOMA15 for 15% off when bought direct / Amazon UK / eBay).

 Also read: